Representing data in words: A context engineering approach: Evaluation and documentation

-For the personality test and international survey applications, the high accuracy scores achieved when data was given, shown in blue in Figure~\ref{fig:performance}, indicate that the wordalisations were very faithful to the statistical descriptions provided by the normative model.
-For all applications the test accuracies, where statistical data was provided, were higher across all factors compared to the control, where statistical data was omitted.
-This performance difference is evidence for the influence of the statistical description generated by the normative model on the wordalisation.
-For comparison, we also indicate, using dashed lines in Figure~\ref{fig:performance}, the accuracy expected in the case where each factor label was guessed, that is selected at random with each label having equal probability of selection.
+For the personality test and international survey applications, the high accuracy scores achieved when the normative model was used, shown in blue in Fig.~\ref{fig:performance}, indicate that the wordalisation were very faithful to the statistical descriptions provided by the normative model.
+For all applications, the test accuracies, where a description according to the normative model was provided, were higher across all factors compared to the control, where statistical data was omitted.
+This performance difference is further evidence for the influence of the statistical description generated by the normative model on the wordalisation.
+For comparison, we also indicate, using dashed lines in Fig.~\ref{fig:performance}, the accuracy expected in the case where each factor label was guessed, that is, selected at random with each label having equal probability of selection.
 For the football scout and international survey applications, the performance of the control was better than guessing across all factors, while the performance of the control for the personality test application was comparable to guessing.
 A likely explanation for this performance difference is the presence of relevant information in the LLM training data, which could plausibly be the case for football players and countries but not for anonymised individuals who took a personality test.

-Figure~\ref{fig:performance} also shows that the overall performance of the football scout application when data was given is lower than that of the two other applications.
-We postulate that this is a result of prompting, since in the football scout application the LLM was encourage to generate more creative texts, while in the personality test and international survey applications the LLM was encouraged to respond in a more formulaic style.
-For this reasons it was more difficult for the LLM to reconstruct the statistical descriptions of a football player from a wordalisation, compared to a person or a country.
-Depending on the use case and intended audience of the application this is of more or less concern.
-For example, a football expert might favour an engaging, descriptive text, while a human resources manager or social scientist might prefer an unadorned, to-the-point summary.
+Fig.~\ref{fig:performance} also shows that the overall performance of the football scout application is lower than that of the other two applications.
+This aligns with the idea that more complex wordalisation statements like “W. Bony is a forward who has struggled to make a significant impact in the attacking phase of play” condense multiple observations from the synthetic text, making it harder for the LLM to accurately reconstruct the underlying synthetic text.
+In contrast, simpler statements in the personality test and international survey applications, such as “Andorra exhibits a notably secular stance, with citizens placing low importance on religious faith when considering the qualities they wish to instill in their children”, map more directly to the source data, facilitating more accurate LLM outputs.
+For this reason it was more difficult for the LLM to reconstruct the statistical descriptions of a football player from a wordalisation, compared to a person or a country.